 (3) Where the soil percolation time is determined by a percolation test, there shall be a minimum of 3 locations selected, suitably spaced to accurately evaluate the leaching bed area, with the highest percolation time of the tests being used for the septic design.

-Minimum Clearances Required for Septic Design
+Minimum Clearances Required for Septic System Design

 Horizontal separation distances to wells, streams, property lines, and other features are regulated and are designed to minimize adverse environmental effects.